Unified nonparametric equation-of-state inference from the neutron-star crust to perturbative-QCD densities: pQCD constraints

 Given, again, a pre-existing low-density candidate EOS that terminates at $(\muT,\nT,\pT)$, the modeled likelihood checks consistency against the high-density GP EOSs that already satisfy pQCD.
 The procedure is the following.
 The energy density and pressure of the GP EOS extensions at $\nT$ are identified and a kernel density estimate (KDE) is built on these values.
 This KDE is the new ``modeled'' pQCD likelihood, and is shown with the black shaded region in the right panel of Fig.~\ref{fig:max_vs_marg} for the choice $\nT = 10\,\nsat$.
 The likelihood naturally disfavors ``extreme'' EOSs with fine-tuned behavior (for example, EOSs with strong phase transitions or extended regions of $c_s = 1$), since these constitute a small fraction of the parameter space that the GP explores.
 Compared with the maximized likelihood on the left panel of Fig.~\ref{fig:max_vs_marg}, the modeled likelihood has a reduced range of support; a result of down-weighting extreme EOSs and also conditioning on the full pQCD prediction.

-While more physically-informed than the ``maximized'' constraint, the ``modeled'' constraint still has a few drawbacks.
+While more physically informed than the ``maximized'' constraint, the ``modeled'' constraint still has some drawbacks.
 Firstly, it does not do away with the need to select a termination point $\nT$ at which to apply the likelihood.
 Secondly, with an explicit model for the post-$\nT$ EOS, the result will now depend on assumptions for the GP EOS extension behavior.
-For example, the EOS extensions of Ref.~\cite{Komoltsev:2023zor} rely on square-exponential kernels with length scale and variance (drawn uniformly and normally, respectively) as

-and uses a constant mean (itself drawn from a normal distribution).
-These values result in relatively smooth EOSs, c.f., the right panel of Fig.~\ref{fig:max_vs_marg}.
-And thirdly, both the maximized and modeled approaches suffer from the fact that $\MTOV$ may change based on the extension (due to the presence of exotic stable branches~\cite{Essick:2024olf}), and therefore it may not be self-consistent to use this extension alongside constraints based on TOV quantities derived from only the low-density EOS.
-In Sec.~\ref{sec:pqcd_prior} we introduce a more flexible, unified EOS that spans the entire relevant density range, thus addressing these drawbacks.
+For example, the EOS extensions of Ref.~\cite{Komoltsev:2023zor} rely on square-exponential kernels with length scale and variance (drawn uniformly and normally, respectively) as $\ell \sim \mathcal{U}(1\,\nsat,20\,\nsat)$, $\eta \sim \mathcal{N}(1.25, 0.25^2)$, and uses a constant mean (itself drawn from a normal distribution).
+These values result in relatively smooth EOSs, cf., the right panel of Fig.~\ref{fig:max_vs_marg}.
+Thirdly, related to the previous points and discussed in \citet{Komoltsev:2023zor} (see also Sec.~2.4c of \citet{Komoltsev:2025vwn}), the modeled likelihood introduces a second-order phase transition (drop in sound speed) when applied at $\nTOV$, which is not necessarily desired behavior.
+And finally, both the maximized and modeled approaches suffer from the fact that $\MTOV$ may change based on the extension (due to the presence of exotic stable branches~\cite{Essick:2024olf}), and therefore it may not be self-consistent to use this extension alongside constraints based on TOV quantities derived from only the low-density EOS.
+In Sec.~\ref{sec:pqcd_prior} we introduce a unified EOS that spans the entire relevant density range, directly addressing the first, third, and fourth points above.
+Like the EOS extensions of the modeled pQCD likelihood, the unified EOS is based on a GP and so will inevitably depend on assumptions made for the GP EOS behavior.
+However, care is taken to ensure our EOS is sufficiently flexible to capture a wide range of EOS behaviors (and a wider range of behaviors than the EOS extensions).